-Minimize the Effect Your Criminal Record Has on Your Life
+Minimize the Effect of a Criminal Record on Your Life

 Even though you have a criminal record, you can take steps to minimize its impact on your life.
-Expungement, certificate of rehabilitation, or pardon may be available to you.
-You may even be able to get your felony reduced to a misdemeanor.
+Expungement and reduction of felony conviction to a misdemeanor can minimize the impact of a criminal conviction on:

 Achieving these goals requires technical legal steps and filings.
 Rely on a lawyer from Christoph Law Offices to take care of your case and get you the legal relief you need.

-Get a Felony Reduced to a Misdemeanor or Certificate of Rehabilitation
+Get an Expungement Dismissal or a Felony Reduced to a Misdemeanor

 - Felony reduction to misdemeanor